Transportation & Parking

 Campus Parking Information

-The Office of Public Safety manages all Providence College parking activities and enforcement of rules and regulations.
+The Office of Transportation and Parking manages all Providence College parking activities and enforcement of rules and regulations.
 Parking on campus is limited, in high demand, and is strictly regulated in an effort to ensure the smooth flow of traffic and provide pedestrian safety.
 All vehicles on campus are required to have a parking permit displayed.

 Parking and operating a motor vehicle on the Providence College campus is a privilege, not a right, and constitutes acceptance by the individual of the responsibility to ensure that his or her vehicle is neither parked nor operated in violation of any of the College regulations.